 Cash ATM Withdrawals

 If you need to withdraw cash from a bank, don’t worry.
 There are ATMs called “multibanco” which are open 24 hours.
 You can find them everywhere in Portugal.
-Also, each bank has at least one multibanco within itself.
+Also, each bank has at least one multibanco within the branch.
 You can find English directions on these ATM machines as well.

 You can also exchange cash in any bank or in exchange shops.
 You may be subject to a little commission charge which is around €3 to €5.